 - Star Drives, which are star-shaped recess in the fastener with six rounded points

 In addition to these basic drive types, it is also possible to create your own custom fasteners.
 This can be helpful for jobs that require specialized parts.

 In addition to the drives, you’ll want to consider the heads.
 These andThe head and the fastener as a whole can either sit shallowly atop the part to which it has been fastened or further down and more deeply.
 Among the most common types of fastener heads are the hexagon socket hex head, cap, button, dome, flat, oval, and pan.

 The thread of a fastener is also important for helping it fit into place.
 One important factor to consider is whether you need your fastener threading to be coarser or more fine.

 Coarse threads result in fasteners that have fewer threads down the length of the fastener,.
 This means they will be less likely to strip when you screw them in.

 On the other hand, fine threads have more threads down the length of the fastener.
 This means that they are typically stronger and harder to shake loose from the item to which they have been fastened.

 One important factor when making your determination is size.
 You always want to make sure your fastener is fixed firmly in place, and that means making sure it is the right size for your joint, hole, or other fastening points.
 Custom fasteners can, thus, be made to any size necessary.
 One great way to determine whether you’re using the best fastener is with the aid of this book.

 Another thing to keep in mind when ordering fasteners is whether they are male or female parts, with the former having external parts that help them fit into place with the latter.
 Male fastener types include bolts, nails, pins, rivets, rods, and screws, while female fasteners include nuts, washers.

-At TFG USA, we offer a wide variety of high-quality custom bolts, washers, and other male and female fasteners.
+At TFG USA, we offer a wide variety of high-quality custom bolts, high strength bolts, washers, and other male and female fasteners.